jujhars13/meeru-khand/README.md

-# meeru-khand
+# Meeru Khand Generator

 Website to generate Indian raag meeru-khand sequences (skeleton divisions)

 [Merukhand](https://en.wikipedia.org/wiki/Merukhand} is an improvisational style in Hindustani classical music involving permutations of a fixed set of swaras or notes (meru, axis or skeleton) broken up in various ways (khand, fragment), while retaining the proper emphasis on various notes as required by the raga.</p>